tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 - Chapter 5 - How do Bitcoin wallets work?
 - Chapter 6 - Choosing your security
 - Chapter 7 - Setting up your wallet
-- Chapter 8 - Protecting against time
+- Chapter 8 - Safeguarding against time

-**Section 3 - Technical aspects of Bitcoin**
+**Section 3 - Technical features of Bitcoin**

-- Chapter 9 - Explanation of a transaction
+- Chapter 9 - What is a transaction?
 - Chapter 10 - Bitcoin nodes
 - Chapter 11 - Miners
 - Chapter 12 - Miners and ecology